Devil Lady: Manga

-In later chapters after the leader of the mysterious Cult of Dante, Ryo Utsugi, awakens the great demon lord Zennon by fusing with him and releases Hell's inhabitants into the world including demons, Devilman, and humans held in Hell, chaos and carnage break loose on Earth once again and the great battle between God's army and Satan's demonic forces is drawing closer and closer.
+In later chapters after the leader of the mysterious Cult of Dante, Ryo Utsugi awakens the great demon Lord Zennon by fusing with him and releases Hell's inhabitants into the world including demons, Devilman, and humans held in Hell, chaos and carnage break loose on Earth and the battle between God's army and Satan's demonic forces draws closer.

 Asuka seduces and impregnates Jun while possessing a male form.
-Asuka reveals that she was born a male but chose to hide himself in a female form from the eyes of God.
-After Jun is forced to give birth in her giant Devilman form to a full-grown Akira Fudo, Asuka reveals the truth to Jun with the help of Psycho Jenny restoring her sealed memories: the half-siblings are actually the two halves of Satan who split himself in order to escape the time loop God threw him into and to be able to bring back Akira from Hell.
-After learning this, Jun fuses together with Asuka becoming Satan once again.
-Akira arrives greets his old friend/enemy.
+Asuka reveals that she was born an intersex and chose to hide in a female form from the eyes of God.
+After Jun is forced to give birth in her giant Devilman form to a full-grown Akira Fudo, Asuka reveals the truth to Jun with the help of Psycho Jenny who restores Jun's sealed memories: the half-siblings are actually the two halves of Satan who split himself in order to escape the time loop God threw him into and to be able to bring back Akira from Hell.
+After learning this, Jun fuses with Asuka, becoming Satan once again.
+Akira arrives and greets his old friend/enemy.
 This time, however, Akira joins Satan in his fight against God's army approaching Earth.
-As Satan puts it, the Akira who was reborn in Hell is different than the Akira who was born on Earth, as he now understands Satan's quest against God.
+As Satan puts it, the Akira who was reborn in Hell is different from the Akira who was born on Earth, as he now understands Satan's quest against God.

 Leading God's army is Archangel Michael, Satan's twin.
 When Akira notices this, Satan describes himself and his twin as the right and the left hands of God.
-Same powers, but different functions.
+They have the same powers, but different functions.

 The battle's victor is not revealed.
 The manga ends with Satan telling Akira that true hope lies on the other side of the battle as they are launching their attack.
-The manga ends with a final shot of Earth with humanity once again exterminated and the age of "myth" drawing upon Earth once again.
+The manga ends with a final shot of Earth with humanity once again exterminated and the age of "myth" dawning on Earth once again.